 How About Contraception?

 “A serious commitment to the protection and care of the unborn calls us to a commitment to the prevention of unwanted pregnancy through means such as access to reliable birth control…”Yikes, yet another position not in sync with Holy Mother Church!
-Don't they know that contraceptives are also abortifacients?
+Don't they know that oral and many other contraceptives (such as the IUD) are also abortifacients?

 What Does the Salvation Army Teach About the Sacraments?